Annual Events

 Launched in 2003, the Black Film Festival celebrates the history and culture of African Americans through film and provides a conduit between the Center and the community.
 Each year, the festival presents movies that focus on civil rights history and African American culture through a mixture of documentaries, feature films, and student productions.

-Upcoming Programs
+Upcoming and Recent Programs

-A Celebration of the 15th Anniversary of the National Center for the Study of Civil Rights and African-American Culture at Alabama State University
+Commissioned by The National Center for the Study of Civil Rights and African-American Culture at Alabama State University

 Cultural Spotlights